PillowFishSticks/MP2-DogBird/README.md

 - This section includdes the actual game which is on a canvas.
 - It includes a start button at the bottom of the canvas.
 - The game includes sound effects when playing.
+- A timer displays once the game starts.
+- The game character falls faster at 10, 30, and 90 secoonds.
+Making the game more difficult the longer users play.

 **Highscore**
 - This section includes a list of all the scores a user gets when playing.